 We are also pleased to announce that we have raised sufficient funds to begin work on the second sign.
 This will be a larger, double-sided sign that will be placed near the monument to provide information about the property.
-It will be positioned near the point where visitors will be able to access the site from the Perkiomen trail and the bridge across the Perkiomen Creek, when the bridge project is completed later this year.
+It will be positioned near the point where visitors are able to access the site from the Perkiomen trail and the bridge across the Perkiomen Creek.
 One side will include a colorized, hand-drawn map of the property as it was in 1900, with descriptive text.
-The other side is still in the works, but is likely to relate to the site's Revolutionary War history.
+The other side will relate to the site's Revolutionary War history.

 It is thanks to the support of our Friends and benefactors that we were able to reach this goal.
 Additional signs are planned, so we still need your support (see below).

-Special thanks to the sponsors of the 2016 Civil War Event: (click on logos to visit their websites)
+Special thanks to the sponsors of the 2016 Civil War Event.
+With their help we were FULLY FUNDED for 2016! (click on logos to visit their websites)

 Friends Business Members: